 By creating a strong sense of place, imbedded in the surrounding context, the likelihood of positive interaction and engagement increases.
 People visit and choose to stay and invest in a place primarily because of the positive experiences they have in the public realm – the streets and spaces.
 These meaningful experiences are the capital of urban design and a key factor in generating future commercial value.
 Since we’re all part of and competing within a connected worldwide economy, a successful place will need to generate moments that have the potential to instantly go global through social media.
-The Hangzhou Coral is a good example of a poetic concept with a strong sense of place, generating meaningful experiences to make sure the younger and future generations continue to appreciate and to invest in Hangzhou.

 At EYKING we’re good at coming up with poetic concepts that have a strong sense of place, generating meaningful experiences to make sure the younger and future generations continue to appreciate and to invest in our cities.